 Academic profile

-Dr Stefania Fiorentino's research focuses on urban and regional transformations.
-She works at the intersection of urban planning and local economic development to identify more inclusive and innovative regeneration strategies.
-Stefania’s research is highly impact driven and directly engages with policy makers.
-She is currently active on several research projects investigating new planning and policy tools to address the contemporary grand challenges like: economic shifts and regional inequalities, climate change and the regeneration of coastal towns, and urban densification processes.
-She is currently active on several research projects investigating new planning and policy tools to address the contemporary grand challenges like economic shifts and regional inequalities, climate change and the regeneration of coastal towns, and the post-Covid city.
-Stefania is also an honorary lecturer at the Bartlett School of Planning, UCL.
-Before coming to Cambridge in 2020, she has extensively lectured and led research in different topics cutting across the fields of urban planning, economic geography, and urban regeneration between the Bartlett (UCL) and London South Bank University (LSBU).
+Dr Stefania Fiorentino's research focuses on the intersection of urban planning and local economic development to identify more inclusive and innovative regeneration strategies.
+Stefania’s research is highly impact-driven and directly engages with policymakers.
+She looks at urban and regional transformations and the way economic shifts produce changes in the demand, supply, and experience of spaces; recent research projects include work on the business and governance of densification strategies, the evolution of working spaces, industrial clusters and the geography of innovation, the regeneration of coastal towns and planning for regional inequalities.
+Stefania is also a fellow of Downing College (Cambridge), and an honorary lecturer at the Bartlett School of Planning, University College London (UCL).
+Before coming to Cambridge in 2020, she extensively lectured and led research on different topics cutting across the fields of urban planning, economic geography, and urban regeneration between the Bartlett (UCL) and London South Bank University (LSBU).
 She holds a PhD in Planning Studies from the Bartlett School of Planning (UCL).
-Her work has been published on several leading international journals.
-She serves as a guest editor for the Cambridge Journal of Regions Economy and Society, and she is editor for Local Economy, the Journal of Property Investment and Finance, and Regions, the online journal of Regional Studies Association (RSA), of which she is also a fellow and board member.
-She serves as a blind reviewer for several journals, and she is editor for Local Economy, the Journal of Property Investment and Finance, and Regions, the online journal of Regional Studies Association (RSA), of which she is also a board member.
-Given the international and comparative nature of her research she is regularly invited to deliver guest lectures, keynotes, and research visits (e.g., University of Toronto, Politecnico di Milano, Chinese University of Hong Kong, etc.).
-Before becoming an academic, Dr Stefania Fiorentino has trained as a chartered engineer and she has worked in international consultancies across Italy, France and the UK with leading expertise in the fields of real estate, urban planning and economic development.
-As an academic she keeps contributing to consultancy, thought leadership, and influencing policy making, acting as an external expert for bodies like the EU Commission or the House of Lords.
+Her work has been published in several leading international journals and media outlets.
+She serves on several editorial boards, including the Cambridge Journal of Regions Economy and Society, and the Journal of Property Investment and Finance.
+She is an active member of several learned societies and she currently sits on the board of the Regional Studies Association (RSA) and regularly acts as a blind reviewer for international academic journals and grant funders.
+Given the international and comparative nature of her research, she is regularly invited to deliver guest lectures, keynotes, and research visits (e.g., University of Toronto, Politecnico di Milano, Chinese University of Hong Kong, etc.).
+Before becoming an academic, Dr Stefania Fiorentino trained as a chartered engineer and she has worked in international consultancies across Italy, France and the UK with leading expertise in the fields of real estate, urban planning and economic development.
+As an academic she keeps contributing to consultancy, thought leadership, and influencing policy-making, acting as an external expert for bodies like the EU Commission or the House of Lords. |

 Teaching